-- LWCF is a reimbursement-only program.
-The APPLICANT must be able to cash-flow 100% of the PROJECT prior to reimbursement through LWCF. - Funds for the TOTAL PROJECT COST must be committed at the time when the APPLICATION is submitted.
+- LWCF is a reimbursement only program.
+List the Funding Sources for 100% of the TOTAL PROJECT COST.
+Do not include LWCF as a funding source, the APPLICANT must be able to cash flow the entire PROJECT. - Funds for the TOTAL PROJECT COST must be committed at the time when the APPLICATION is submitted.
 This means funds must be in hand, or there is a contract or other binding agreement with another entity(s) OBLIGATING funds that will be spent on the PROJECT.
 Funds that are not in the APPLICANT'S possession or not OBLIGATED through a binding agreement are not COMMITTED FUNDS.
-A date shown as "To Be Determined (TBD)" will not be accepted. - Identify if the source will be used as MATCH or will be reimbursed by the LWCF GRANT.
-Both MATCH and the funding source to be reimbursed by the LWCF GRANT must be identified to equal the TOTAL PROJECT COST.
-The APPLICANT must be able to cash-flow 100% of the PROJECT prior to reimbursement through LWCF. - When identifying what source(s) will be reimbursed by the LWCF GRANT, use the highest amount of the GRANT REQUEST RANGE. - See pages 34-35 for eligible MATCH sources and calculation. - If the funding sources change (including MATCH) during the course of the PROJECT, a revised spreadsheet is not required.
-However, the funding sources must still be eligible as explained on page 34. - The TOTAL PROJECT COST listed on the spreadsheet must equal the estimated TOTAL PROJECT COST listed throughout the APPLICATION.
+A date shown as "To Be Determined (TBD)" will not be accepted. - When identifying the TOTAL PROJECT COST, use the highest amount of the GRANT REQUEST RANGE. - See pages 35-36 for eligible MATCH sources and calculation. - The TOTAL PROJECT COST listed on the spreadsheet must equal the estimated TOTAL PROJECT COST listed throughout the APPLICATION.